smiling-person/google-data-analytics-case-study/README.md

 ### Project Goals
 - Understand the steps in data analysis
-- Learn how to organize files using Github
+- Learn how to use Github to manage a project
 - Learn how to organize data using R and Spreadsheets